Vasily-Piccone/Vasily-Piccone/README.md

-- Conducting research on air-breathing gridded ion thrusters in collaboration with @UCLA
+- Conducted research on air-breathing gridded ion thrusters in collaboration with @UCLA
 - Previously on the Dragon Avionics Integration and Operation team @SpaceX, built automation hardware for @thesweaterguys, and tested RF components @MDA
 - I’m interested in and looking to collaborate on:
   - vertical farming technologies